glouppe/info8006-introduction-to-ai/pacman/README.md

 2. Discuss how you would improve your agent to take into account measurements that are not physically possible, such as a position that actually corresponds to a wall.

 Note: the game engine will keep displaying the ghosts in order for you to compare your belief state to their positions.
 You can play the game in belief-state mode only by turning on the `--hiddenghosts` flag.

 ---

+## Evaluation criteria

+For each part of the project, you will be evaluated according to different criteria.
+Each criterion is associated to a percentage defining its weights for the parent criterion.

+### Part 1: Search agent

+**Code** - 50%
+1. Style - 20%
+- PEP8 compatibility - 30%
+- Documentation - 40%
+- Structure - 30%
+2. Algorithms implementations - 50%
+- UCS - 50%
+- A* - 50%
+3. Algorithms performances - 20%
+- UCS - 50%
+- A* - 50%
+4. Bonus - 10%
+- Factorisation - 50%
+- Modularity - 50%

+**Report** - 50%
+1. Problem statement - 30%
+- State space - 20%
+- Action space - 20%
+- Transition model - 20%
+- Step cost - 20%
+- Goal test - 20%
+2. Figures - 30%
+- Presence - 20%
+- Readability - 40%
+- Scale - 40%
+3. Discussion - 30%
+TO COMPLETE
+4. Style - 10%
+- English - 40%
+- Structure - 30%
+- Relevance & length (??) - 30%

+N.B.: For any project, if the total grade (bonus included) is higher than 20, the exceeding points can be transferred to another project.

+---